 - Apples help fighting asthma due to the high antioxidant content preventing the lungs from oxidative damage.

 .Overall apples are so good for us in so many ways so the bottom line is to eat at least an apple a day and you immune system will be laughing out with joy.
 Do you like fruit desserts?
-Here are some more ideas or try this super delish breakfast.
+Here are some more dessert ideas or try this apple-baked oats.

 Extra Fluffy Apples muffins or cake